 It is unlawful to abandon a motor vehicle in New Jersey.
 The law applies to abandonment on private property, as well as on New Jersey public roads and highways.
 The statute that relates to abandonment is N.J.S.
 39:4-56.5.

 It may be difficult sometimes to determine when a car has, in the legal sense, been abandoned.
 New Jersey law creates a presumption, however, to deal with that ambiguity.
 Under this presumption, a car that has remained on or along any street, road, highway or other public property, or on private property without consent, for more than forty-eight hours is presumed to have been an abandoned motor vehicle.
 And a car left in those areas for any period without current license plates is presumed to be an abandoned car.

 What we have been discussing here is cars.
 However, N.J.S.
 39:4-56.5 does not limit itself to cars.
 The statute applies to “motor vehicles.”
 Therefore all that we have mentioned here applies equally to trucks, buses, SUVs, motor scooters, and motorcycles.

 On a first offense, the penalty for violating this statute is a fine.
 The minimum amount of the fine is $100.00.
 It can be up to $500.00.
 On a second or subsequent violation, the range of fines is from $500.00 to $1,000.00.

 Presumptions can often be overcome.
 In lawyer talk, presumptions can be “rebutted.”
 Persons charged with abandoning a car or other vehicle are strongly advised to seek assistance from a qualified New Jersey lawyer.
 New Jersey traffic ticket lawyers are familiar with presumptions, and ways to rebut them.
-Norman Epting, Jr. and Allan Marain are New Jersey traffic ticket lawyers who have successfully represented clients subject to presumptions such as these.
+Allan Marain is a New Jersey traffic ticket lawyer who has successfully represented clients subject to presumptions such as these.